Ryan Casey

 Ryan Casey (born 3 January 1979) is a former professional footballer who played as left-back.
 Ryan was appointed as the FAI Development Officer for Sligo in July 2007.
 He spent most of his career with Swansea City.
 Born in England, he played for the Republic of Ireland U18 national team.

-Career
+Playing career

-Casey began his career with Swansea City having signed as a 17-year-old from Galway Hibernians A.F.C.
+Casey began his career with Swansea City having signed as a 17-year-old from Galway Hibernians.

-He has also played for St Patrick's Athletic, Cork City, Galway United, Athlone Town and Longford Town.
+He also played for St Patrick's Athletic, Cork City, Galway United, Athlone Town and Longford Town.

 Casey was part of the so-called "golden generation" of Republic of Ireland youth football of the late 1990s.
 Under the guidance of Brian Kerr, the unfancied Republic won the UEFA U-16 and U-18 European championships in 1998, and Ryan was part of the victorious U-18 side in Cyprus.
 In 1999, he played at the World Youth Cup in Nigeria, where the Republic reached the last 16 before going out on penalties to the hosts.

+Coaching career

+Having originally coached with Castlebar Celtic, Casey then coached in the Sligo Rovers academy from 2019 to 2022 when he was appointed first-team assistant manager under manager John Russell and remained in the role from 2022 to July 2026, when Russell departed the club to take up the role as manager of Shelbourne, with Casey acting as interim manager of Sligo Rovers for a 4–0 win over Janesboro in the FAI Cup.
+The following week after Russell's departure, Casey followed him to Shelbourne, again becoming his assistant manager.